-The aim of the Standard is to increase demand for NbS thus bringing about positive sustainable change.
+The aim of the Standard is to increase demand for NbS while safeguarding people and nature thus bringing about positive sustainable change.
 To mainstream NbS, a common language and framework is required to bring together partners around such intersectional challenges.
-This is where the Standard comes in.
 Moreover, as NbS are increasingly adopted and scaled up, a Standard is demanded to ensure the quality and credibility of NbS, thus securing their effectiveness to provide benefits to both human well-being and biodiversity.

 What does the standard look like?

-The Standard is comprised of nine criteria and their associated indicators, developed by the IUCN Ecosystem Management Programme and Commission, effectively operationalizing the best-practice principles of NbS identified in 2016.
-Guidance will instruct users how to use the standard to:
+Through public consultation reaching stakeholders from 100 countries, the Global Standard for NbS was developed to be facilitative, incentivising and enabling users to implement strong NbS.
+The Global Standard is comprised of eight criteria and their associated indicators, effectively operationalizing the best-practice principles of NbS identified in 2016.
+Guidance will instruct users how to perform a self-assessment with the standard to:

 - Design new NbS;